nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Coded along with Brad Traversy's Node Crash course.
 The video itself was an hour and a half, but with stopping, reviewing, and looking other things up, it took me twice that to get through it.
 Then I added the principle bits of server related code to my snippets repo

 **Thoughts:** By the end of the course I felt pretty comfortable with what I was doing, though as usual I wouldn't be able to write anything from memory.
 I would like to get started with yesterday's VOD, but I don't think I have the mental energy for it right now.

+### Day 28: May 24, 2022

+**Today's Progress:** Watched some of mayanwolf's stream, but it moves so slowly that I couldn't stand it.
+Fiddled around with the class files while the stream was running and figured out what I was trying to figure out on my own.
+Later, wrote a new bunch of code based on my rewrite of the class code and managed to successfully serve myself some data.

+**Thoughts:** I was trying to be clever with what I was doing and actually prompted a CORS error on myself!
+Rewrote it to be more in line with Leon's code; aka, simple and stupid, but I made it work.
+I'm eager to start learning how to compile this information into databases.
+I still haven't really figured out error handling.